quited/carton/README.md

 # carton

+* The purpose of this project is to implement some daily-used containers for UWE in cpp cause arduino platform doesn’t provide any STL support
 * This project is expected to work on embedded devices, such as stm32 and perhaps arduino, so our goal is to